waggle-sensor/wildnode-image/guides/build-guides/02_flash.md

 The flashing procedure will take several minutes and the board should automatically reboot to a standard Linux terminal upon completion.

+> Note: during flashing it can be helpful to watch the serial console to see progress.
+See the [Access Serial Console](./50_serial.md) guide for more details.

 Proceed to [Validate](./03_validate.md)